-The installation operates with the use of a real-time system in Unity 3D and tracks the movement of the performer by using Microsoft Kinect V2, which is a motion-sensor webcam-style system that is able to read specific parts of the body depending on the input and output criteria of the designer.
-In the case of Lumina, the system responds to the respective positions of the head, spine and limbs of the user within the space.
+The installation operates with the use of a real-time system in Unity 3D and tracks the movement of the body by using HTC Vive, an infrared system that is able to locate the specific positions of the users within the space.
+In this project, Lumina responds to the respective position of the hands, which allows the system to map the distance between these, subsequently, it displays various behaviours depending on the complexity of the body movement.

 London Festival of Architecture.
 June 2019